 • You can pull a mask over your face (find HERE)

-• Sunglasses – will help you for snow reflections that can damage your eyesight (find HERE)
+• Sunglasses – will help you with snow reflections that can damage your eyesight (find HERE)

 • A sunscreen, or a moisturizer